Home > Ageing Well > Mental Health in Older People

 • Discrimination

 Amongst the over 65s the two most common mental health problems are depression and dementia.
-Loneliness has been associated with an increased risk of dementia; and loneliness, social isolation and living alone have also been associated with premature death2.
+Loneliness has been associated with an increased risk of dementia; and loneliness, social isolation and living alone have also been associated with premature death.2

 The COVID-19 pandemic has exacerbated social isolation, loneliness and mental health concerns among older people.
 A 2021 Age UK study found that: